dnsimple/dnsimple-support/content/articles/redirector.markdown

 To configure a redirect you use the special [URL record](/articles/url-record), available in the [record editor](/articles/record-editor).

-The article [URL record](/articles/url-record) contains specific information on how to create and manage URL records.
+[This article](/articles/manage-url-record) contains specific information on how to add, update, and remove an URL record in DNSimple.

-### Redirect status code
+## Redirect status code

 The redirector sets a 301 status code.
 The code is not configurable and it's currently not possible to return a 302 temporary redirect using the URL record.

-### HTTPS redirects
+## HTTPS redirects

-The [redirector doesn't support HTTPS](/articles/redirector-https), therefore you cannot redirect an HTTPS request.
+The [redirector doesn't currently support HTTPS](/articles/redirector-https), therefore you cannot redirect an HTTPS request.

 In other words, it is not possible to use the URL record to redirect the www to the not-www version of your domain with HTTPS.
 You will be able to redirect `http://www.example.com`, but not `https://www.example.com`.